AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 1. Select **[!UICONTROL Save]**.
 1. (Optional) Select **[!UICONTROL Preview]** to view the eCatalog with the default eCatalog Viewer preset.

 To delete an Image Map, select its name in the Image Map list and select **[!UICONTROL Delete]**.
-To temporarily disable an Image Map on a page without deleting the Image Map, deselect the Image Map's On option in the Image Map List panel.
+You can temporarily disable an Image Map on a page without deleting the Image Map.
+Select the Image Maps On option in the Image Map list panel.

 ## Embed rich media in an eCatalog {#embedding-rich-media-in-an-ecatalog}